jmakr0/OPPID-artifacts/ARTIFACT-EVALUATION.md

 - **Linux/macOS environment** (recommended).

 ### Hardware Requirements
-The artifact does not require special hardware.
+The artifact does not require special hardware (can be executed on a laptop).

 ### Software Requirements
 All packages (cloudflair/circle, gnark) will be setup with `go`.

 ### Estimated Time and Storage Consumption
 Operations are mostly CPU bound.
-Benchmark execution in an Apple M1 (2020) requires about 10 minutes.
+Benchmark execution on an Apple M1 (2020) requires about 10 minutes.

 ## Environment
 Access is given via GitHub and execution can be done either directly or through a container.